-One of the things I’ve given Sharon a hard time about since I got started collecting points and miles was her insistence on keeping her Green American Express card.
+One of the things I’ve given Sharon a hard time about since I started collecting points and miles was her insistence on keeping her American Express Green Card.
 No matter what, it always had a place in her wallet.
-Her argument about knowing her number by heart wasn’t enough of a reason for me to keep a card with a $55 annual fee that gave us no benefits.
+Her argument about knowing her number by heart wasn’t enough of a reason for me to keep a card with an annual fee that gave us no benefits.
 The only reason I didn’t push the issue was that it’s her card with the longest credit history.
 Not that she couldn’t take the hit to her credit score, This is the woman who, for two months, maxed out her FICO score.

 American Express Green Card